christianrehn/CombineTest/README.md

 ## To Fix

 * Edit configuration takes very long
-* New Configuarions are not complete -> error when opening the Drill
+* New Configuarions are not complete -> error when opening the Drill -> add Validations to edit config page

 ## Ideas for the next version: